Overview

 - One challenge task: medical VQA with both multiple-choice and open-ended questions.

-- Registration: official Synapse participation page here.
+- Registration: a Synapse account and official challenge registration are required before you can access and download the released dataset packages.
+Official Synapse participation page here.
 Optional organizer-side Google Form registration: here.

 - Data and tools: released participant-facing data are described on the Data Access page.
-Example code: coming soon.
-Example Docker: coming soon.
+Use of the released data is governed by the CC BY-NC 4.0 License.
+Example code: Github repository.

 - Submission: submit a Docker package and a model description document.
 See Submission Resources.